 Ok back to the other two Loving You records I have.
 I do have the complete soundtrack on a full length reproduction 12-inch 33 1/3 rpm record.
 I also have a French production called Loving You The Alternative Album, which is two 10-inch albums – one is a picture disc.
 These albums play all different versions of the soundtrack songs including the movie versions and alternative versions, hence the title.
 Ben Weisman wrote “Got a Lot O’ Livin’ To Do” and then went on to write 56 more songs for Elvis, more than any other songwriter.

-**I consulted Elvis The Movies, The Elvis Files Vol 2, Reel Elvis, Elvis in Hollywood, Elvis Films Faq, Elvis Presley the Hollywood Years for more information**
+**I consulted Elvis The Movies, The Elvis Files Vol 2, Reel Elvis, Elvis in Hollywood, Elvis Films Faq, Elvis Presley the Hollywood Years, The Elvis Movies for more information**

 To read my take on all of Elvis’ movies, please click HERE.